myesn/awesome/README.md

 *   [udecode/plate](https://github.com/udecode/plate) - The rich-text editor for React.
 *   [heyform/heyform](https://github.com/heyform/heyform) - HeyForm is an open-source form builder that allows anyone to create engaging conversational forms for surveys, questionnaires, quizzes, and polls.
 No coding skills required.
 *   [tsparticles/tsparticles](https://github.com/tsparticles/tsparticles) - tsParticles - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
 Ready to use components available for React.js, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, Inferno, Solid, Riot and Web Components.
-*   [developersdigest/llm-answer-engine](https://github.com/developersdigest/llm-answer-engine) - Build a Perplexity-Inspired Answer Engine Using Next.js, Groq, Mixtral, Langchain, OpenAI, Brave & Serper
+*   [developersdigest/llm-answer-engine](https://github.com/developersdigest/llm-answer-engine) - Build a Perplexity-Inspired Answer Engine Using Next.js, Groq, Llama-3, Langchain, OpenAI, Upstash, Brave & Serper
 *   [semanser/codel](https://github.com/semanser/codel) - ✨ Fully autonomous AI Agent that can perform complicated tasks and projects using terminal, browser, and editor.
 *   [galacean/effects-runtime](https://github.com/galacean/effects-runtime) - It can load and render cool animation effects
 *   [egoist/tailwindcss-icons](https://github.com/egoist/tailwindcss-icons) - Use any icon (100,000+) from Iconify, for TailwindCSS